Interesting Facts about Sikkim

 Geographical Facts about Sikkim

 - It shares border with only 1 state – West Bengal in south.
 It also shares international boundary with 3 countries i.e. Bhutan in east, Nepal in west and China in north which also happens to be maximum number of international borders shared by any Indian State.
-Note – there is only one more state which has maximum ( 3 nos.) number of international borders : Arunachal Pradesh.
+Note – there are two more states which has maximum ( 3 nos.) number of international borders : Arunachal Pradesh and West Bengal.

 - This is the 22nd state of Indian union.
 As per 2011 census it is the least populous state of India and second smallest state by area just after Goa.